MrudulaKesapragada/Student-Management-Application/README.md

 This project is the first phase of a full-stack Student Management Application.
-This initial version is a fully client-side application built with HTML, Tailwind CSS, and vanilla JavaScript, focusing on a modern, responsive, and feature-rich user interface.
+This initial version is a fully client-side application built with HTML, CSS, and  JavaScript, focusing on a modern, responsive, and feature-rich user interface. and for the back end node js.

 🚀 Features